Hexadecimator/Sonar/README.md

 # Sonar - WoW TBC Classic Addon for Gathering Professions
 WoW TBC Classic Addon for cycling through (available) minimap tracking types for gathering professions

 Upon Addon initialization, all available tracking types (for professions - things like track flightmaster or track mailbox do not count for this addon) for the current character are detected and added to an array.
-This array is then looped through continuously and every GCD the next tracker in the list is selected; this almost gives the feel to the player like their minimap is a radar pinging-out and detecting all available gatherable items in the vicinity.
+This array is then looped through continuously and every GCD the next tracker in the list is selected; this almost gives the feel to the player like their minimap is a radar: pinging-out and detecting all available gatherable items in the vicinity.

 Note that this addon will only work If the currently logged-in character has at MINIMUM 2 profession minimap trackers to toggle through.
 If the current character has 1 or less toggle-able minimap gathering professions, the Sonar addon with turn itself off.